IBM/security-verify-reactjs-tutorial/README.md

 * After login, either you can check user profile or get weather updates.
 * Clicking on `Get My Profile`, will fetch the information from the user profile created in Security Verify.
 * Clicking on `Get Weather Updates`, will give the weather information for the provided location.
-* If you try to access the APIs directly without login, it will throw an error as `Unauthorised access`.
-It is because all services perform token introspection.
+* If you try to access the APIs directly without login, it will throw an error as `Unauthorised access` because all services perform token introspection anf fails for invalid token.